robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 ### Strict Formatting

 It's recommended to use strict formatting in your JavaScript files.
+This has two main benefits:

+1. It helps prevent unwanted accidental declarations of variables.
+   * To declare a variable, you have to use one of the following keywords:
+     * `let`
+     * `var`
+     * `const`

-This helps prevent unwanted accidental declarations of variables, and enforces the use of semicolons ';' at the end of your lines.
-The way to do this is to add the following text to the top of your file before any code:
+2. It forces the use of semicolons `;` at the end of your lines.

+You can enable strict formatting by adding the following text to the top of your file, before any code:

 ```javascript
 "use strict";
 ```

-- Note that you can have comments above this line (so your default header comment block can be above it if you want.
+- Note that you can have comments above this line (so your default header comment block can be above it, or below it, however you want.
 It's a style choice).

 ---